iankorovinsky/cursormobile/QUICKSTART.md

 💬 You: what is 2+2?
 ```

-Watch the magic:
+Watch the magic - **FULL BIDIRECTIONAL STREAMING**:
-- CLI sends prompt to server
+- CLI maintains live WebSocket connection to server
-- Server pushes to Cursor via WebSocket
+- You type in CLI → Server → Cursor (via WebSocket injection)
-- Cursor processes and responds
+- Cursor responds → Server → CLI (streamed instantly)
-- Response flows back to CLI
+- **BONUS**: Type directly in Cursor and watch it stream to CLI too!

+All messages flow continuously in real-time.
+The CLI is like a remote terminal for Cursor.

 ## 📁 File Structure